Nat-crit20/bookmark-landing-page/README.md

 ### What I learned

-For this project I learned about how to get the first item out a div without having to give it a class.
-I also learned that if you what to perform email authentication on an empty string then you need to make sure that you do not have the input set to require.
+For this project, I learned about how to get the first item out of a div without having to give it a class.
+I also learned that if you want to perform email authentication on an empty string then you need to make sure that you do not have the input set to require.

 ```css
 .nav-box div:first-of-type {